AleMori22/Project_1_repo/README.md

 2.
 3.

-THe analysis we're going to do is ..
+The analysis we're going to do is ..
 1.
 2.
 3.